tcolar/album/Readme.md

 - Header / footer or "embedding" (spit out html ??)
 - Make it obvious what's an album vs what's an image ?
 * generate and serve thumbnails (say 200px?)
-- Move thumails to [root]/thumbs/ rather than spread all over the albums
+* Move thumails to [root]/thumbs/ rather than spread all over the albums
-- Pad the thubmnails ?
+* Pad the thubmnails ?
+* Do image scaling in a go routine ? (would display not yet ready albums though)
 - generate and server scaled images (full, 500, 1000 ?)

-- Use an interface for all index storage ops, so could easily replace with some "real" db later
+- Use an interface for all index "storage" ops, so could easily replace with some "real" db later
-- Sync JSON ops using chnannels to be concurent safe.
+- Sync JSON ops using channels to be concurent safe.

 # admin
 - admin login